Keppel, SPH announce 'firm intention' to buy out M1

 The two companies had announced their intention in September to make the offer, subject to the precondition of approval from the Infocomm Media Development Authority.

-The companies said on Friday that the precondition has been satisfied.
+Yesterday, the companies said that the precondition has been satisfied.
 The offer will become unconditional when Konnectivity and its concert parties obtain more than 50 per cent of the issued share capital of M1 by the close of the offer.

 The offer price represents a premium of 36 per cent over the lowest closing price of $1.52 over the 52-week period preceding the last trading date and a premium of 25 per cent over equity research analysts' average target price per share of $1.644.